 Researchers in 2015 published a study finding that giving people two dried shiitake mushrooms per day for a month reduced their inflammation levels and improved immune markers.
 It’s promising, but it is an area that requires more exploration.

 Shiitake Mushroom Supplements: How to Use Them

 You can use a shiitake supplement in many ways.
 One option is to cook with shiitake mushrooms and eat them with a meal.
 Alternatively, dried shiitake offers similar nutritional properties, and some users even prefer the taste.
-You can eat dried shiitake in the same way, merely eating a couple of mushrooms each day.
+You can consume dried shiitake in the same way as cooked.